 - Show care and concern for others, be it family, friends or the larger community, and be willing to contribute actively to improve the lives of others; and

 - Be socially and culturally sensitive and do their part in fostering social cohesion and harmony.

-The CCE curriculum is taught through Crest Time (60-min weekly lesson) and Crest Moments (30-min weekly lesson).
-It comprises modules such as National Education, Sexuality Education and Environmental Education, while other modules are integrated in other subjects e.g. CyberWellness through ICT lessons, Financial Literacy through Math and Social Studies lessons, relevant NE messages through MTL lessons.
-Four NE events are commemorated every year, namely Total Defence Day, International Friendship Day, Racial Harmony Day and National Day.
+The CCE curriculum is taught through SELF (Social, Emotional and Leadership Foundations) and NICE (National Identity and Community Engagement) lessons.
+These lessons comprise modules such as National Education, Sexuality Education and Environmental Education, while other modules are integrated into other subjects e.g. CyberWellness through ICT lessons, Financial Literacy through Maths, relevant NE messages through MTL lessons.
+Four NE events are commemorated every year, Total Defence Day, International Friendship Day, Racial Harmony Day and National Day.

 Values-In-Action (VIA) is an important CCE component where our students learn to make a difference in the community.
 The lower secondary classes would make a difference in the school community by promoting sustainable actions of recycling waste and reducing water consumption and food waste.
 The secondary three classes make a difference overseas through their overseas service-learning projects.
 The secondary four classes would adopt a beneficiary of their choice and plan their project as a class.

 Character Development through Customised CCE Programmes

 - Crest Domino Challenge (Secondary 1 and 2)